Generic Name: hydroxyurea (hye DROX ee yoo REE a)

 Hydroxyurea affects certain cells in the body, such as cancer cells or sickled red blood cells.

-Hydroxyurea is used to treat chronic myelocytic leukemia, ovarian cancer, and certain types of skin cancer (melanoma and primary squamous cell cancer of the head and neck).
+Hydroxyurea is used to treat chronic myeloid leukemia, ovarian cancer, and certain types of skin cancer (squamous cell cancer of the head and neck).

 Hydroxyurea is also used to reduce pain episodes and the need for blood transfusions in people with sickle cell anemia.
 Hydroxyurea will not cure sickle cell anemia.